fangfufu/httpdirfs/README.md

 I noticed that most HTTP directory listings don't provide the file size for the web page itself.
 I suppose this makes perfect sense, as they are generated on the fly.
 Whereas the actual files have got file sizes.
 So the listing pages can be treated as folders, and the rest are files.

 This program downloads the HTML web pages/files using [libcurl](https://curl.haxx.se/libcurl/), then parses the listing pages using [Gumbo](https://github.com/google/gumbo-parser), and presents them using [libfuse](https://github.com/libfuse/libfuse)

-## LICENSE
-	This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>.